yashamon/web2/index.md

 [Volume preserving diffeomorphisms of $S^2$ and the injectivity radius conj][11], 2014.

-Hamiltonian K-area via quantization, (with Egor Shelukhin), in preparation
+Family Quantization and K-theory of $BQuant$, (with Egor Shelukhin), in preparation

-Missing a few finishing touches:
+*Missing a few finishing touches, but the second one will soon be updated:*

-[Spectral geometry of the group of Hamiltonian symplectomorphisms][12]
+> [Spectral geometry of the group of Hamiltonian symplectomorphisms][12]

-[On the topology of the space of stable curves][13]
+> [On the topology of the space of stable curves][13]

 Fun/Miscellaneous